2013 Benghazi conflict: July

-On 2 July, A car bomb exploded at a checkpoint that was being manned by special military forces, injuring four soldiers and at least three civilians.
+On 2 July, A car bomb exploded at a checkpoint that was being guarded by special military forces, injuring four soldiers and at least three civilians.

 On 26 July, Muslim Brotherhood critic Abdelsalam al-Mosmary was fatally shot after leaving a mosque following Friday prayers during Ramadan.
 In the aftermath protesters attacked Muslim Brotherhood property in both Benghazi and the capital Tripoli.
 Two days later, buildings used by the judiciary were bombed and was then followed by clashes between an unnamed militia and the military special forces.
 On 29 July, an unidentified militia also attacked the Tripoli headquarters of the al-Watan party, led by Abdelhakim Belhadj.
 The head of the party's political office, Jamal Ashour, said: "They smashed windows, shot at the door locks to open them and threw Molotov cocktails inside.
 The damage is serious.
 No one was injured."
 The same day, in Benghazi a car bomb exploded and injuring a navy colonel in what was termed an "attempted assassination;" Prime Minister Ali Zeidan also said that he would reshuffle his cabinet soon.
 "Today we chose a figure for the defence portfolio and tomorrow [Tuesday] or the day after we are going to present a list of ministers to the General [National] Congress."